Unthrottled/blog/_drafts/2017-05-12-Distributed-Tracing.md

 We know that it takes around 100ms (with the occasional tail latency of 1000ms), but do not know the break down of time spent with dependent interacting with one another.
 For instance, it might be the case that Alpha, Bravo, and Charlie all repsond in a reasonable amount of time of lets say 10ms.
 It might be Zulu that takes an average of 70ms, with a chance of being bogged down and taking 930ms.
-This currently is all conjecture at the moment.
+This currently is all conjecture at the moment, just a bunch of guesses.
-There exits many cool tools and methodologies that allow for this kind of insight.
+There exits many cool tools and methodologies that allow for this kind of insight in place of, "well it could be this".
+**Knowing is way better than guessing!**